-The company generated earnings before taxes (EBT) of EUR 3.6 m in the first half of 2015, representing an improvement over the figure of EUR 3.3 m in the same period of 2014.
-This improvement is particularly noteworthy because the better-than-expected sales growth was also accompanied by additional investments for acquiring new customers.
-Moreover, consolidated net profit of EUR 2.1 m was generated in the first half of 2015 compared to EUR 2.0 m in the same period of 2014.
+The company generated earnings before taxes (EBT) of EUR 9.1 m in the first nine months of 2015, representing an improvement over the figure of EUR 6.1 m in the same period of 2014.
+This improvement is particularly noteworthy because the better-than-expected sales growth was also accompanied by additional investments for the new customer business.
+Moreover, on the procurement side, zooplus had to compensate for the adverse effects resulting from the appreciation in the US dollar since the start of the year.
+Consolidated net profit of EUR 5.7 m was generated in the first nine months of 2015 compared to EUR 3.8 m in the same period of 2014.